dadincommand/dadincommand.github.io/_posts/2025-06-30-no_day_off_from_diabetes.md

 ---
 layout: post
-title: "No Days Off From Diabetes: What Happened When We Ended Up in Hospital With Our Daughter"
+title: "Dispatch #vii No Days Off From Diabetes: What Happened When We Ended Up in Hospital With Our Daughter"
 description: "When our daughter was diagnosed with type 1 diabetes, we were thrown headfirst into hospital stays, blood sugars, and endless advocacy.
 This is what really happened, starting from day one."
 date: 2025-06-30
 author: DadinCommand